Peck's nostalgia gallery

 with no skilifts.
 No restaurant on Berneuse.
 No sports centre.
 No Queen Fabiola

 hotel.
-It must have been lovely, except for the tuberculosis, of course.
+It must have been lovely, except for the tuberculosis.

 souvenir of the semi-early days, sent by Guy Jaspers, 2006.